Ali Alipour

-Ali Alipour (علی علیپور; born 11 November 1995) is an Iranian professional footballer who plays as a Striker for Persian Gulf Pro League club Persepolis.
+Ali Alipour (علی علیپور; born 11 November 1995) is an Iranian professional footballer who plays as a Striker for Persian Gulf Pro League club Persepolis and the Iran national team.

 At the age of 19 years and 185 days, Alipour was the youngest-ever player to score in the Tehran derby after scoring in Persepolis 1–0 victory on 15 May 2015.
 He is the only player in Tehran derby history who has scored the winning goal in two derby matches.

 Club career

 Alipour started his career with Nassaji Mazandaran.
-He made his professional debut in 2012 at the age of 16 with Azadegan League club Sang Ahan Bafq.
+He made his professional debut in 2010 at the age of 14 with Azadegan League club Nassaji Mazandaran.